akashbiswas0/paydae/README.md

 Agreement + invoice + payment as one private, atomic workflow on the Canton Network.
-Payday for every contractor is **one atomic transaction**, and each contractor's terms, invoices, and payments are **invisible to everyone else** — not because the app filters them out, but because Canton's validator never distributes those contracts to non stakeholders in the first place.
+Payday for every contractor is **one atomic transaction**, and each contractor's terms, invoices, and payments are **invisible to everyone else**, not because the app filters them out, but because Canton's validator never distributes those contracts to non stakeholders in the first place.